Souslin quasi-orders and bi-embeddability of uncountable structures: Definable cardinality and reducibility

-In this section we will generalize this approach and show that, essentially, the reductions obtained in the proof of Theorem~\ref{th:main} cannot be destroyed by passing to set-forcing extensions or to inner models.
-Since these are the two main techniques for proving the independence of a given mathematical assertion from the chosen set-theoretic axiomatization, the subsequent Theorem~\ref{th:absolutedefin} essentially shows that the invariant universality of the embeddability relation \( \embeds^\kappa_\CT \) is absolute (in a very strong sense specified below) for transitive models of \( \ZF \) containing all relevant parameters.
+In the realm of standard Borel spaces, (\( \omega+1 \)-)Borel functions are absolutely \( \bDelta^{1}_{2} \)-definable, so \( \leq_{\mathrm{a}\bDelta^1_2} \) is used only whenever suitable \( \bDelta^{1}_{1} \)-reductions are not available.
+In contrast, when \( \kappa \) is uncountable \( \kappa + 1 \)-Borel functions need not be absolute, so one might wonder whether the reductions appearing in our main results are indeed absolute.
+In this section we generalize Hjorth's approach and show that, essentially, the reductions obtained in the proof of Theorem~\ref{th:main} cannot be destroyed by passing to set-forcing extensions or to inner models.
+Since these are the two main techniques for proving the independence of a given mathematical assertion from the chosen set-theoretic axiomatization, Theorems~\ref{th:absolutedefin} and~\ref{th:absolutedefinold} essentially show that the invariant universality of the embeddability relation \( \embeds^\kappa_\CT \) is absolute for transitive models of \( \ZF \) containing all relevant parameters.

-\begin{remark} In the classical context, (\( \omega+1 \)-)Borel functions between Polish spaces are absolutely \( \bDelta^1_2 \) in the sense of Definition~\ref{def:hjorth} by Shoenfield \( \Sigma^1_2 \)-absoluteness.
-However, when \( \kappa \) is uncountable the notion of a \( \kappa+1 \)-Borel set is no more absolute, and therefore the absoluteness of the reductions \( f_T, h_T \) considered in Theorem~\ref{th:main} does not follow from the results in Section~\ref{subsec:topologicalcomplexity}. \end{remark}

-Before stating the main result of this section (Theorem~\ref{th:absolutedefin}), we first need to adapt Definition~\ref{def:hjorth} to our context.
-To simplify the presentation, we will give a second-order definition of \emph{absolutely definable} functions (but we will later discuss how such a definition can be formulated in first-order logic, see Examples~\ref{xmp:firstorderformulation}).
-This second-order formulation has the advantage of allowing us to consider not only absoluteness with respect to generic extensions of the universe, as done in Hjorth's Definition~\ref{def:hjorth}, but also e.g.\ with respect to inner models as well as to many other set-theoretic constructions which are used to produce suitable transitive models of \( \ZF \).
-One of the most general classes of \( \ZF \)-models that we can deal with is delimited by the following technical condition.